SichangHe/resume/resume.md

 #### Operating systems experiences

+Steven has plenty of experiences with Windows, macOS, and Linux.
-Steven installed Windows 10 and 11 many times and installed several Linux distributions including ArchLinux.
+He installed Windows 10 and 11 many times, installed several Linux distributions including ArchLinux, and tried to install FreeBSD on Parallels Desktop.
-He did these operating system installations both on hardware, on Parallels Desktop on macOS host machines, and on QEMU/KVM on Linux host machines.
+He did these operating system installations both on hardware, on Parallels Desktop, and on QEMU/KVM.

 Steven tried to make a Hackintosh on hardware but could not enable Wi-Fi.
 He later succeeded using QEMU/KVM on Linux host machines.